huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

 * `expired_days` - (Optional, Int, ForceNew) Specifies how many days after the task is abnormal, it will automatically end.
 The value ranges from 14 to 100. the default value is `14`.
 Changing this parameter will create a new resource.

-* `start_time` - (Optional, String, ForceNew) Specifies the time to start the job.
+* `start_time` - (Optional, String) Specifies the time to start the job.
 The time format is a time stamp accurating to milliseconds, e.g. **1684466549755**, which indicates **2023-05-19 11:22:29.755**.
   Start immediately by default.
 Changing this parameter will create a new resource.

+  -> Set `action` to **start** if you want to start the job immediately.
+If you want to start the task within 5 minutes of the current time, select start the job immediately.

 * `destination_db_readnoly` - (Optional, Bool, ForceNew) Specifies the destination DB instance as read-only helps ensure the migration is successful.
 Once the migration is complete, the DB instance automatically changes to